-1.1 What is driver distraction?
+2.1 What is driver distraction?

 The task of driving requires continuous attention to road and traffic circumstances and vehicle control.
-Drivers may pay insufficient attention to driving because: they are occupied with other activities such as making a phone call, tuning the radio, listening to the radio, talking with a passenger, or eating while driving; their attention is drawn by noticeable things or events inside or outside the car, like a crash on the other lane, a striking person on the pavement, a conspicuous billboard alongside the road, or a wasp in the car; they are tired; they are thinking about other things than driving, or they are daydreaming without being fatigued.
+Drivers may pay insufficient attention to driving because: they are occupied with other activities such as making a phone call, tuning the radio, listening to the radio, talking with a passenger, or eating while driving.
+In addition, driver attention can be drawn by noticeable things or events inside or outside the car, like a crash on the other lane, a striking person on the pavement, a conspicuous billboard alongside the road, or a wasp in the car.
+Finally, drivers may become tired or think about other things than driving (e.g. daydream) without being fatigued, which may distract the driver away from activities critical for safe driving.